signdict/website/README.md

 mix phoenix.server
 ```

-After that you have a running system with a default admin user called
+With that you have a running system and a default admin user called
 `admin@example.com` with the password `thepasswordisalie`.

 Before you contribute code, please make sure to read the [CONTRIBUTING.md](CONTRIBUTING.md)